 First interactive graphics workstation for 3D oil exploration.
 1979

 Designed and built hardware and software for first interactive system to allow television stations to display election results in near-real time.
 1977

 First computer generated hologram.
 1977

 Flutter and Dart

 When I joined the Flutter team they had a very good product that was in early alpha.
 However, they had not figured out how to position it in a very crowded marketplace.
-Most developers would not take Flutter seriously because they viewed it as one more cross-platform solution, and cross-platform mobile has a very bad reputation.
+Most developers would not take Flutter seriously because they viewed it as one more cross-platform solution, and cross-platform mobile had a very bad reputation.

-My major task was to educate the world as to the benefits of Flutter and Dart both by writing articles and giving talks, and by getting outside users of Flutter to write articles about their experiences.
-This work was very successful, and Flutter is now growing extremely quickly in popularity and use.
-Flutter 1.0 was released in December 2018.
+My major task was to educate the world as to the benefits of Flutter and Dart both by writing articles and giving talks, by working with outside developers, and getting users of Flutter to write articles about their experiences.
+This work was very successful, and Flutter is now growing extremely quickly in popularity and use, worldwide.